roSievers/demo-game-server/README.md

 We publish a websocket connection on `/api/socket` that clients should connect to in order to recieve push notifications about changes in games they are part of.

+## Running the server

+Make sure you have [Rust](https://www.rust-lang.org/) installed, this should come with Cargo.
+Navigate into the root folder of your checkout and execute

+    cargo run